lalanic/IT1244/README.md

 - `SECTOR_INDEX` selects the sector to be used, ranges from 0 to 10.
 	- Affects `run_option` `2`,`3` and `4`.

-## How to get started for secondary models/feature visualisation (Linear Regression, PCR, ECA)
+## How to get started for secondary models (Linear Regression, PCR)
+1) Ensure the [required packages](#Packages) are installed and of the correct version.

+2) Place the *data.parquet* file in the same directory as the main jupyter file.

+5) Run the program.

+## How to get started for feature visualisation (EDA)
 1) Ensure the [required packages](#Packages) are installed and of the correct version.

 2) Place the *data.parquet* file in the same directory as the main jupyter file.